adonev/NumMethII/Assignments.md

 All final projects must be approved by me by **April 3rd**, which means that you should contact me about the project by May 28th at the latest.
 We will discuss the topic of the project, the reading/learning materials involved, the codes you will use, and the goals and deliverables of the project.
 The goal of the final project is to learn/do something new we did not cover in class/homeworks, and to demonstrate mastery of the course material by applying what we learned it class in your project.

+The final project is **not a research project**.
+There is not enough time to do original research.
+The goal here is for you to follow a source and try to learn/reproduce/analyze a method/problem that has already been studied.
+That is, you need to choose something that will be guaranteed to succeed and work out if you do the work, not something risky.

 For the final projects, you have some freedom in selecting what you want to do.
 This would preferably be related to the subject of your Ph.D./masters research and be something you are interested in.
 The goal is to do something more "real-world" than the homeworks, or to learn a method we did not cover in class.
 If you are also taking the High Performance Computing (HPC) class, it is OK to use the same project for this class, but note that the goal is difference and for this class the focus is on the numerical analysis (testing convergence, order of accuracy, stability, robustness, etc.) and not just on efficiency.

 You do **not** have to write a PDE/ODE solver from scratch for the project.
 It is completely fine, even encouraged, to use existing libraries/solvers.
 You must, however, read the full documentation and associated papers and understand (and report in your exam) what methods the code uses, what order they are supposed to be, what their computational cost is, etc.